FMMT666/ncEFI/README.md

     - added list/check boxes for testing; lol no
     - added some helper functions for parts
     - added filling the CheckList box with parts
+    - added a class for the part list

 ### CHANGES 2024/12/XX